matichewer/BrawlStars_JavaWrapper/README.md

 Download the game on [PlayStore](https://play.google.com/store/apps/details?id=com.supercell.brawlstars) or [AppleStore](https://apps.apple.com/es/app/brawl-stars/id1229016807).

 ### About this repo
-This repository pretends to create a wrapper to use the **API of Brawl Stars using Java**.
+It's a Maven proyect that pretends to create a wrapper to use the **API of Brawl Stars** with Java.

 ### Official documentation:
 https://developer.brawlstars.com/#/documentation